karafka/karafka/README.md

  - *worker* - Class name - name of a worker class that we want to use to schedule perform code

 Karafka by default will build a worker that will correspond to each of your controllers (so you will have a pair - controller and a worker).
-All of them will inherit from **Karafka::Workers::BaseWorker** and will share all its settings.
+All of them will inherit from **Karafka::BaseWorker** and will share all its settings.

 To run Sidekiq you should have sidekiq.yml file in *config* folder.
 The example of sidekiq.yml file will be generated to config/sidekiq.yml.example once you run **bundle exec karafka install**.